jeffhandley/QuickReactions/README.md

 # Quick Reactions

+**To view this in a step-by-step tutorial form, see [http://jeffhandley.github.io/QuickReactions](http://jeffhandley.github.io/QuickReactions)**

 ## Isomorphic Hello World with React and Node

 While working through sample after sample for Node.js and React.js, I experienced a pattern that wasn't very helpful.
 Instead of truly starting from scratch, the samples kept walking through step-by-step of cloning a working solution.
 They'd start with "Step 1: paste this fully-working code into this file" and "Step 2: paste this fully-working code into this other file."
 But I haven't been able to find a breakdown of the concepts being applied.